spectrocloud/librarium/docs/docs-content/clusters/public-cloud/azure/create-azure-cluster.md

 16. Schedule any backups you want Palette to perform.
 Review [Backup and Restore](../../cluster-management/backup-restore/backup-restore.md) for more information.

-17. RBAC configuration is required when you configure custom OIDC.
+17. Role-Based Access Control (RBAC) configuration is required when you configure custom OIDC.
 You must map a set of users or groups to a Kubernetes RBAC role.
 To learn how to map a Kubernetes role to users and groups, refer to [Create Role Bindings](../../cluster-management/cluster-rbac.md/#create-role-bindings).
 Refer to [Use RBAC with OIDC](../../../integrations/kubernetes.md/#use-rbac-with-oidc) for an example.

 18. Click on the **Validate** button and review the cluster configuration and settings summary.